Friday, October 31, 2008

 2008 Vice-Presidential Debates: The "Mavericks"art

-10 minutes or so of the 2008 vice-presidential debates, Sarah Palin vs. Joe Biden.
+I don't know if this is going to work, but I'm trying to post the first 10 minutes or so of the 2008 vice-presidential debates, Sarah Palin vs. Joe Biden.
 I want to call attention to Palin's repeated attempts throughout this debate to portray herself and John McCain as a pair of "mavericks."
 I think this is excellent, deceptive subterfuge on Palin's part, drawing this sort of alignment between herself and John McCain, when the two really aren't that close policy-wise in terms of their personal politics.

 Think back four years.
 During the run-up to the 2004 election, people were talking about a John Kerry-John McCain ticket as an astute and viable option for the Deomcratic ticket, a match-up that would really attract the moderate, independent vote.
 How quickly the political landscape changes and how quickly people forget.